 wget https://download.moodle.org/download.php/stable28/moodle-latest-28.zip tar -zxvf moodle-latest-28.tgz

-If your server is dedicated to host only moodle site, copy the contents of your moodle directory to
+If your server is dedicated to hosting only moodle sites, copy the contents of your moodle directory to

-/var/www/html/ directory.
+/var/www/html/ the directory.
 In this case, your moodle website URL will be www.your-site.com.

 Create a data directory for Moodle:

 Step 5.
 Accessing Moodle.

 Moodle will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to http://yourdomain.com or http://server-ip.

 Step 2: Enter the “Data directory (moodledata) path, in our case it is

 Step 4: Enter the Database settings.